 You probably notice when an article receives extra attention through shares or comments, but you might not have time to figure out what the draw was and how to put that element into more of your writing.

 And speaking of content, an interview is valuable content for your audience.
 It’s a way to give your readers information that will propel them forward in their search for a solution.

 A case study with one of your already loyal customers will give leads someone to identify with.
 Or, simply sharing information from another authority in the industry is a way to offer valuable insight.

-In marketing, be certain you understand the exact problem that person is trying to solve.
+In sales and marketing, be certain you understand the exact problem that person is trying to solve.
 When they ask you how your company can solve that problem, that’s your segue.
 It's your responsibility to make the company appear credible and likeable enough for them to ask.